 Sparknews invites the world’s leading newspapers to come together and share stories of hope, change and innovation.
 That’s impact.

 Last year we expanded to 40 newspapers in as many countries for a list of 101 life-changing projects, from Wichita to Copenhagen to the Niger Delta.
 On September 20th, 2014—Impact Journalism Day—readers opened their newspapers and read stories of real, innovative solutions from around the world.
 One might even be your own since we organized an international “call for projects” for the 2014 edition!
-If you did not have the chance to participate this year, be aware of the 2015 call by following us on facebook or twitter.
+The 2015 edition will be on June 20th 2015, and applications for projects are open here, on our online submission form.
+Keep updated by following us on facebook or twitter.

 Impact Journalism /